sdknintex/dl_apex_IApexDataSource_ExternalData/README.md

 4. In **Relationship (What you want)**, select **ApexOpportunity**.
 5. Save the Apex Data relationship.

-## SampleDrawloopApexData1SFObject sample
+## SampleDrawloopApexDataQuery sample

-The sample is a single file, named SampleDrawloopApexData - 1 Sf Object.java.
+The sample is a single file, named SampleDrawloopApexData - 1 Sf Query.java.

-Demonstrates how to implement the IApexDataSource interface to provide data from a single Salesforce object for an Apex Data relationship.
+Demonstrates how to implement the IApexDataSource interface to provide data for a Document Package using an Apex Data relationship that runs a SOQL query.

 ### Implmenting SampleDrawloopApexDataQuery sample